Green Mountain, Claremont NH

 The viewpoint over Sugar River Valley and into Vermont.

-We've highlighted both the 2.4 mile out-and-back route to the viewpoint, and the 3.3 mile journey to Green Mountain's summit which includes the viewpoint side trip.
+We've highlighted both the route to the viewpoint which totals 2.4 miles round trip, and the trek to Green Mountain's summit which including the viewpoint side trip is 3.3 miles round trip.
 The trail is a lightly to moderately inclined service road from the trailhead leading to the largest radio tower, where the trail branches off to the excellent viewpoint.

 The incline up the service road is light to moderate.